dfenth/dfenth.github.io/_posts/2024-01-03-unreg_feature_extract.markdown

     Parameters:
     - model (torch.nn.Module): The model to visualise a layer of
     - target (str): The target layer to visualise
+    - filter (int): The target filter/kernel to visualise
     - iterations (int, optional): The number of optimisation iterations to run for (default is 30)
     - lr (float, optional):  The learning rate for image updates (default is 10.0)
     - opt_type (str, optional): The type of optimisation (neuron, channel, layer/dream) (default is 'channel')